FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

 \subsection{RQ2: Performance on Large Datasets}

-While encouraging to see that scaling up model parameters affects performance on smaller vocabulary datasets, many production applications of recommender systems are faced with vocabulary sizes which are 10 to 100 times larger.
-As such, a question arises whether that scaling persists with large vocabulary datasets.
+Many production applications of recommender systems are faced with vocabulary sizes which are orders of magnitude larger than the datasets above.
+As such, a question arises whether performance gains scale with larger vocabulary datasets.

-To study this problem, we use the Clothing, Shoes and Jewelry category from Amazon Product Reviews (376K Items) and report the performance of \flare models using different model sizes, as shown in Table~\ref{tab:large_vocab}.
+To study this problem, we use the Clothing, Shoes and Jewelry category from Amazon Product Reviews (376K Items) and report the performance of \flare models using different model sizes (Table~\ref{tab:large_vocab}).
+Given the larger candidate set, we also include Recall@1 and Recall@5.
 We selected three representative model sizes reported as (i) ``Small'' with 2 layers, 2 heads, 64 model dimensions, and 256 hidden dimensions; (ii) ``Base'' with 8 layers, 16 heads, 768 model dimensions, and 3072 hidden dimensions; and (iii) ``Large'' with 32 layers, 32 heads, 768 model dimensions, and 3072 hidden dimensions.
-For all the \flare Text+ID models we have set the Perceiver model size to 6 layers and 4 latents.
-The results show that comparable performance to datasets with smaller item counts can be achieved by increasing the model size.
-Also, comparing the \flare Text + ID models with the \flare ID (tuned Bert4Rec) models confirms that the addition of text continues to help, independently of the model size, especially on the smaller, more constrained models.
+For all \flare models, the perceiver model size is 8 layers, 16 heads, and 8 latents.
+The results show that increasing the model size improves performance, up to a point of diminishing returns.

+We benchmark \flare against two baselines: \brstar and Recformer. \brstar here is a Bert4Rec model tuned for the Clothing dataset.
+Comparing the \flare models with the \brstar models confirms that the addition of text helps, independently of the model size, especially on the smaller, more constrained models.

+The Recformer paper did not evaluate performance on the Clothing dataset.
+Thus we downloaded Recformer's published pretrained checkpoints and ran the fine-tuning pipeline code.
+Before fine-tuning Recformer on our Clothing dataset, we confirmed our ability to successfully reproduce Recformer's published results on the Scientific dataset, within -0.5\% and +3\% across runs.
+When fine-tuning on Clothing, one notable set of changes required is the fine-tuning data sampling rate and batch size.
+For the small datasets, Recformer randomly samples 20\% of the dataset with a batch size of 16.
+For Clothing, we could only sample 18.18\% with a batch size of 8 given memory constraints of the H100 80GB GPU used for training.

+For their small dataset evaluation, Recformer pretrains on a set of datasets that is disjoint from the set used for fine-tuning.
+Recformer's pretrained checkpoint includes Clothing, so fine-tuning that checkpoint on Clothing would depart from Recformer's evaluation methodology.
+Though, we expect that because the model sees the Clothing dataset multiple times, the performance in this setting is ``optimistic'' and thus serves as a more challenging baseline.
+Even so, the most performant \flare model outperforms on all metrics and establishes a new baseline for this dataset (Table~\ref{tab:large_vocab}).